Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Introduction

-To address these challenges, population-adjusted indirect comparisons (PAICs)---such as the matching-adjusted indirect comparison (MAIC) and simulated treatment comparison (STC)---have been developed.\textsuperscript{19,27-32} These methods aim to improve comparability across studies by adjusting for differences in observed effect modifiers between study populations, typically leveraging patient-level data (PLD) from at least one trial and aggregate data from comparator studies.
-When correctly specified, they can improve the comparability of treatment effect estimates across populations and enhance the relevance of evidence for HTA decision-making.\textsuperscript{19,27,33}

-However, the use of PAICs introduces important methodological and practical challenges.
-These analyses rely on strong, often unverifiable assumptions---most notably, that all relevant effect modifiers have been measured and that the relationships between effect modifiers and treatment effects are consistent across treatments.\textsuperscript{19,27-29,34} Moreover, because PLD are rarely available for all relevant studies, it is typically not possible to fully test the underlying assumptions or assess model adequacy, which presents unique challenges to ensuring transportable and unbiased estimates of treatment effects.
-Importantly, even when standard PAIC assumptions appear plausible, uncertainty may remain about whether---and under what conditions---PAIC-derived treatment effects can be validly applied to the populations and settings relevant to HTA.\textsuperscript{35} In particular, the relationship between adjustment for population differences and transportability to new target populations is not always explicit.
+To address these challenges, population-adjusted indirect comparisons (PAICs)---such as the matching-adjusted indirect comparison (MAIC) and simulated treatment comparison (STC)---have been developed.\textsuperscript{19,27-32} These methods aim to improve comparability across studies by adjusting for differences in observed effect modifiers between study populations, typically leveraging individual-patient level data (IPD) from at least one trial and aggregate data from comparator studies.
+When correctly specified, they can enhance the relevance of treatment effect estimates for HTA decision-making.\textsuperscript{19,27,33} However, the use of PAICs introduces important methodological and practical challenges.
+These analyses rely on strong, often unverifiable assumptions---most notably, that all relevant effect modifiers have been measured and that the relationships between effect modifiers and treatment effects are consistent across treatments.\textsuperscript{19,27-29,34} Moreover, because IPD are rarely available for all relevant studies, it is typically not possible to fully test the underlying assumptions or assess model adequacy, which presents unique challenges to ensuring transportable treatment effects.